luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

 > How does the bloom filter help with the SST filtering process?
 What kind of information can it tell you about a key? (may not exist/may exist/must exist/must not exist)

 so that during iterator creation, it doesn't have to open buch of SSTs that aren't relevant (hence reducing I/O)

+🤖 AI Correction : I should not say "iterator", it's only used in `get` / point lookup :D

 > Consider the case that we need a backward iterator.
 Does our key compression affect backward iterators?